August 23, 2023

 Let's take a look.

-• Only 68% (a 2% increase from 66% in 2022) of employees had some pension coverage, such as personal or occupational pension schemes, in addition to the State Pension.
+Only 67% (a 1% drop from 68% in 2024) of employees had some pension coverage, such as personal or occupational pension schemes, in addition to the State Pension.

-• Pension coverage was lowest among young workers — only 33% (a 2% increase from 31% in 2022) of workers aged 20-24 had some form of pension coverage.
+Pension coverage was lowest among young workers — only 27% (a 6% decrease from 33% in 2023) of workers aged 20-24 had some form of pension coverage.

-A "good pension pot" is subjective, and your retirement pension may differ based on your salary, requirements, and circumstances.
+A "good pension pot" is subjective — the retirement pension may differ based on your employees' salary, retirement goals, and circumstances.

-Financial advisors typically recommend aiming for 50% of your gross pre-retirement income [8] as a pension.
-So, if you earned €75,000 per annum before retirement, you’ll need an annual income of at least €37,500 in retirement.
+Financial advisors typically recommend aiming for 50% of an employee’s gross pre-retirement income [8] as a pension.
+So, if they earned €75,000 per annum before retirement, they’ll need an annual income of at least €37,500 in retirement.

-Let’s look at rough estimates of what you should aim to accumulate in your pension pot throughout your career.
+Let’s look at rough estimates of what your employees should aim to accumulate in their pension pot throughout their careers.

 Note: We calculated these estimates using Ireland’s average wage for full-time workers, which is around €44,202 (pre-tax) per year, according to a 2024 survey by Morgan McKinley [9].

-• Average Pension Pot at 30: A 2024 study by Fidelity [10] suggests having 1x your salary in your pension pot by the time you’re 30.
-Considering Ireland's average wage is about €44,202 per year, aim for a pension pot of the same amount by 30.
+Average Pension Pot at 30: A 2024 study by Fidelity [10] suggests that your employees should have 1x their salary in their pension pot by the time they’re 30.
+Considering Ireland's average wage is about €44,202 per year, they should aim for a pension pot of the same amount by 30.

-• Average Pension Pot at 40: By age 40, you should have at least 3x your salary [10] in your pension pot, which would be approximately €132,606.
+Average Pension Pot at 40: By age 40, employees should have at least 3x their salary [10] in their pension pot, which would be approximately €132,606.

-• Average Pension Pot at 50: At 50, aim to have 5x your salary [10] saved in your pension pot, which should be approximately €221,010.
+Average Pension Pot at 50: At 50, they should aim to have 5x their salary [10] saved in their pension pot, which should be approximately €221,010.

-• Average Pension Pot at 60 and Above: By 60, aim to have 8x your salary [10] in your pension pot, which amounts to approximately €353,616.
-At retirement age (usually 66), your pension pot should have 10x your salary [10], amounting to €442,020.
+Average Pension Pot at 60 and Above: By 60, employees should aim to have 8x their salary [10] in their pension pot, which amounts to approximately €353,616.
+At retirement age (usually 66), their pension pot should have 10x their salary [10], amounting to €442,020.

-Since these estimates are based on Ireland’s average wage, they may not resonate with your current salary.
+Since these estimates are based on Ireland’s average wage, they may not resonate with your employees’ current salary.
 This information should be treated only as a guideline, not as financial advice.
-Please consult certified financial planning experts for accurate pension advice based on your personal situation.
+Please consult certified financial planning experts for accurate pension advice based on the personal situation of your team members.

-Is your pension pot smaller than you had expected?
+Is your employees’ pension pot smaller than they had expected?

 Let’s find out why.